LostInGitHubLand/Sentiment_Analysis_comparing_strategies/README.md

 ## Evaluation metric and results
 The **accuracy** score is utilised as the metric for evaluation.
-Comparison of different embedding/vectorization techniques with traditional ML models.
+Comparison of different embedding/vectorization techniques with **traditional ML models**.
+In the present study, the following machine learning algorithms were tested.
+- Logistic regression,
+- Random Forest,
+- Stochastic Gradient Descent (SGD)
+- Bernoulli Naive Bayes
+The following section will present the results obtained from the different vectorization/embedding implementations of the optimal algorithm: SGD.
 | | Accuracy | (optimum) ML algorithm |
 |-|-|-|
 | Embedding (w2vec-training data)|  48%    | SGD |